AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 6.md

 4. [](#)

 ## Tasks: <a name="task"></a>
-- [ ] snowboy to make your own Alexa
+- [x] snowboy to make your own Alexa
 - [ ] Run Power measuring
-- [ ] RGB
+- [x] RGB
 - [ ] Voice control + Kodi
 - [x] Servo motor
-- [ ] 2 points per presentation
+- [x] 2 points per presentation

 <a href="#top">Back to top</a>

 ## Project Presentaion<a name="pro"></a>
-1. MC Guys
+### MC Guys

-Smart Fridge
+1. Smart Fridge

-2. In garden motion detector- What if the any animal enters?
+2. In garden motion detector- What if any animal enters?

 3. Any action based on the temp sensor module?